 Periodontal disease (also known as gum disease) is the leading cause of tooth loss for adults who are over thirty-five years of age, and its presence has been shown to contribute negatively to overall health conditions like heart disease, diabetes, Alzheimer’s, and cancer.
 That’s why Drs.
 Brandon and Julia White and the rest of our team at White Cosmetic & Family Dentistry make the diagnosis and treatment of periodontal disease a top priority.
 By diagnosing this condition at the earliest stage possible, we can reverse ill effects and get patients of all ages back to enjoying the healthy smile they deserve.
+When early diagnosis is not possible, we offer periodontal (gum) disease treatment in Goode, VA.

 There are many cases where potential symptoms may be too mild for an untrained eye to recognize.
-That’s why attending regular check-ups at our Goode dental practice is so important to protect and maintain oral health.
+That’s why attending regular check-ups at our Goode dental office is so important to protect and maintain oral health.

 Here are some common signs: